Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 You don’t know her.
 You haven’t seen the quality of her work.
 She’s a semi-anonymous voice on the internet.

-You’re about to make a large purchase based upon a few sentences in the comment section?
+You’re about to make a large purchase based upon some rando in the comment section?

 90% of the classes that I’ve taught for the last decade use Prismacolors too.

-Prismascolor Soft Cores are an excellent choice for anyone learning to work with colored pencils
+Prismascolor Premier are an excellent choice for anyone learning colored pencil.

 I recommend them for beginners.

-They’re also a great forever-pencil for card makers and hobby colorers.
+And they’re a great forever-pencil for card makers and hobby colorists.

-I wouldn’t ask my students to purchase Prismacolors if they were terrible pencils.
+I wouldn’t ask my students to purchase Prismacolors if they were terrible.

-I teach anywhere from 4 to 12 classes per month using Prismacolor Premier Soft Core pencils because I sincerely think they’re the best option for my students.
+I teach anywhere from 4 to 12 classes per month using Prismacolor because I sincerely think they’re the best option for my students.

-So who are you going to believe—someone who is patiently teaching students to use these pencils or rando KraftyKassie95 who seems oddly invested in which pencils you use?
+So who are you going to believe—someone who is successfully teaching students to use these pencils?

 Quality versus Price